RoryQo/RoryQo/README.md

  [![University Bio](https://img.shields.io/badge/University%20Bio-View%20Profile-blue?style=flat)](https://www.econ.pitt.edu/people/rory-quinlan)

-I focus on building and applying tools in econometric modeling and computational methods, with a strong interest in integrating AI into economic research.
+I focus on building and applying tools for computational methods and econometric modeling.
+I am strongly interested in integrating AI into economic research.
 My work spans areas like natural language processing, forecasting, and applied time series analysis, with an emphasis on real-world macroeconomic and policy challenges.
 You can explore examples of this work in the pinned repositories below.

 Fun fact: Sharks have existed longer than trees and have survived five mass extinction events!